Environmental Studies Faculty

 Rosalyn is an award winning Indigenous writer, ethnobotanist and environmental activist with a BA in physics and a PhD in environmental history.
-Her passions include seeking environmental justice, strengthening traditional knowledge, and revitalizing Indigenous languages within Indigenous communities.
+She works to revitalize Indigenous & traditional ecological knowledge (TEK), to address environmental justice & the climate crisis within Indigenous communities, and to strengthen public policy for Indigenous languages.
 Dr. LaPier is an enrolled member of the Blackfeet Tribe of Montana and Métis.
-Hear her story on Spark Science.
+Hear her story on SACNAS Interviews STEM Role Model.

 - Ph.D., History, University of Montana